 Marketing for Kickstarter or Indiegogo campaigns on social networks can be very effective if done correctly.

 The use of hashtags, targeted advertising, and specialized groups can help you get more backers or increase the conversion rate of your existing backers.
 Here are some cool backer communities where you could market your Kickstarter product to increase your traffic and conversions.

 There are a number of product listing and newsletter services that can greatly contribute to your fundraising efforts.

-Long story short, some of the platforms list the best Kickstarter and Indiegogo campaigns in relevant product categories and send newsletters to their backer communities.
+Long story short, some of the platforms list the best Kickstarter and Indiegogo campaigns in relevant product categories and send newsletters to their backer communities to spread the word.

-Here are the best crowdfunding promotion services which are proven to be highly effective:
+Here are some of the best crowdfunding promotion services which can be highly effective for your campaign:

 Product Hunt is a platform that lets users share and discover their new products.
-Uniting a huge community of inventors, early-adopters and simply gadget-geeks, it can thus be used to significantly raise awareness about your product and lead to conversions.
+Uniting a huge community of inventors, early adopters, and simply gadget geeks, it can thus help you significantly raise awareness about your product and lead to conversions.